The 2014 Hyundai Santa Fe models score well for safety.

 All models have the usual standard front, side and curtain airbags, as well as a driver knee airbag, for a total of seven.
 Hill-start and downhill assist also are standard, along with anti-lock brakes, stability and traction control.

 The long-wheelbase Santa Fe hasn't yet been crash-tested by either the National Highway Traffic Safety Administration (NHTSA) or by the Insurance Institute for Highway Safety (IIHS).
-But the shorter-wheelbase Santa Fe Sport earns top 'good' scores in all categories, earning the IIHS Top Safety Pick rating.
+But the shorter-wheelbase Santa Fe Sport earns top 'good' scores in all categories.
 It's also a top five-star performer according to the federal government.